mshailyn/100Hours/README.md

 ## Optimizations

-There is one feature still in the works and that is a budgeting feature.
-This will allow users to input their financial spending and see wherer they spend the most and how much they have left each month.
+Some optimizations to consider in the future include adding a subtask feature, and allowing for user to view other users profile and their specific mood boards.

 ## Lessons Learned: